-(3B) The Authority may, in such manner as it thinks fit, publish a manual called the "Manual of Standards - Licensing of Air Traffic Control Personnel", containing the standards relating to the licensing requirements applicable to every person who holds an air traffic controller licence, or is undergoing on-the-job training to act as an air traffic controller, that the Authority determines to be applicable in Singapore.
+(3B) The Authority may, in such manner as it thinks fit, publish a manual called the "Manual of Standards - Licensing of Air Traffic Control Personnel", containing the standards relating to the licensing requirements applicable to air traffic controllers that the Authority determines to be applicable in Singapore.

-[S 589/2016 wef 18/11/2016] [S 839/2021 wef 04/11/2021] (3BA) The Authority may, in such manner as it thinks fit, publish a manual called the "Manual of Standards - Air Traffic Control Training Organisation", containing the standards relating to the training of air traffic controllers that the Authority determines to be applicable in Singapore.
+(3BA) The Authority may, in such manner as it thinks fit, publish a manual called the "Manual of Standards - Air Traffic Control Training Organisation", containing the standards relating to the training of air traffic controllers that the Authority determines to be applicable in Singapore.

-(3C) A person who holds an air traffic controller licence, or is undergoing on-the-job training to act as an air traffic controller, must comply with the applicable standards specified in the Manual of Standards - Licensing of Air Traffic Control Personnel.
+(3C) The holder of an air traffic controller licence shall comply with the applicable standards specified in the Manual of Standards - Licensing of Air Traffic Control Personnel and shall not at any time contravene any condition of the air traffic controller licence.